Instructional Leadership (INSL)

 INSL 5378.
 Curriculum Planning.
 3 Hours.

-This course provides a study of the various factors which influence curriculum change; the role and responsibilities of different personnel and agencies in curriculum planning; procedures in implementing curriculum change; and current programs in public school curriculum K-12.
+Students study the various factors which influence curriculum change; the role and responsibilities of different personnel and agencies in curriculum planning; procedures in implementing curriculum change; and current programs in public school curriculum K-12.

 INSL 5379.
 Methods of Research.
 3 Hours.